mdranger/chain3j/docs/source/transactions.rst

   the smart contract address

 *value*
-  the amount of Ether you wish to deposit in the smart contract (if the smart contract accepts ether)
+  the amount of Mc you wish to deposit in the smart contract (if the smart contract accepts ether)

 *data*